joexu22/tufte-blog-copy/posts.md

 ## Hire Me

-This page should be loaded up with some cool example projects to really impress the Dalle Team.
+This page should be loaded up with some cool example projects to really impress the Dall-e Team.

 I'm too disorganized right now for something like that, so I'll just leave this here for now.

+## Bugs and Feature Requests

+Haven't done web dev in a split second, so why doesn't the css work?

 # Credit for Code to Aditya Ramesh @ https://x.com/model_mechanic